 Jasmine Feng focuses her practice on international arbitration and cross-border disputes.

-Jasmine was admitted as a solicitor of the Senior Courts of England and Wales in 2016 and as an attorney of Taiwan in 2014, and she passed the National Judicial Examination in Mainland China in 2018.
+Jasmine was admitted as a solicitor of the Senior Courts of England and Wales in 2016 and as an attorney of Taiwan in 2014.
+She passed Hong Kong's Overseas Lawyers Qualification Examination in March 2022 and Mainland China's National Judicial Examination in November 2018.
 She is familiar with common law and civil law principles and has advised high net worth individuals in Greater China and multinational companies in cross-border disputes ranging from joint ventures, banking, oil and gas, and pharmaceuticals.

 Prior to joining Jones Day in 2021, Jasmine trained as an attorney in Taipei and worked as an associate in top-tier international law firms in London and Hong Kong, where she advised clients in international arbitration under various institutional rules, including HKIAC (Hong Kong International Arbitration Centre), ICC (International Chamber of Commerce), CIETAC (China International Economic and Trade Arbitration Commission), SIAC (Singapore International Arbitration Centre), and UNCITRAL (United Nations Commission On International Trade Law), and complex commercial litigation matters before the courts of Taiwan and Hong Kong.